mgrimace/dot_files/README.md

 My config files for a minimal, blue-gray color theme for [Niri](https://github.com/YaLTeR/niri), Waybar, Kitty, and so on, based on the amazing [Moondust theme](https://github.com/vanyauhalin/moondusttheme/) by Ivan Uhalin.

+> [!NOTE]
+> The Waybar statusbar is now rounded and translucent (see screenshot 1).
+If you prefer the 'flat' style, swap with the flat-config.jsonc and flat-style.css.

 > [!IMPORTANT]
 > I'm new to Niri, and configuration like this in general.
 This setup is very much a work-in-progress and draws heavily from far more talented folks in the [Niri Setup Showcase](https://github.com/YaLTeR/niri/discussions/325).
 Contributions, suggestions, and PRs are welcome and encouraged.